White Swan: Artistic abilities

 White Swan was known for his artistic abilities.
 While living at the Crow Agency in the Little Bighorn valley, he made drawings to illustrate key events in his life, including his role in the Battle of the Little Bighorn.
-At least fifteen drawings have been attributed to White Swan, and others remain to be discovered.
-Though not signed, his drawings can be identified by the many scenes they share, and by similarities in style with the few for which his authorship is definitely known.
+At least fifteen drawings have been attributed to White Swan, and others may remain to be discovered.
+Though not signed, his drawings can be identified by the many scenes they share and by similarities in style with the few for which his authorship is definitely established.

 In addition to his separate drawings, sources indicate that White Swan, though disabled, created drawings and paintings on pages from accounting ledgers to depict his role in the famous battle.
 White Swan also drew and painted on larger sheets of muslin canvas, showing multiple deeds from his life.

 In White Swan's later recollection of the Battle of the Little Big Horn, before the battle started he watched the Lakota camp through a handheld telescope with his warhorse standing close by - this recollection would later become a favorite scene of the artist White Swan to illustrate his role in the battle.

 Over the years since White Swan died, his artistic abilities have been recognized and his drawings have been collected.
 White Swan has emerged in Crow history as a talented artist.
 White Swan would have needed income after he had ceased to be an army scout and living at Crow Agency, just a few miles from the site of the famous battle, he found a ready market for this art.
-The famous battlefield drew visitors, and to a lesser extent so did the Crow Agency.
+The battlefield drew visitors, and to a lesser extent so did the Crow Agency.
 These visitors included military men, government employees and other persons interested in the history of the famous battle, or simply interested in the Crow culture.
 Though White Swan could not serve as a guide or interpreter for visitors of the battle field as the other scouts did, owing to his speech impediment, his art allowed him to provide something unique to visitors who wanted to return home with an illustration that genuinely represented their encounter with Indians of the West.
 White Swan's art showing his war deeds ideally captured the essence of the Indian warrior tradition based on heroic acts.